pscheid1/tssgDbProject/tools/docker/scheduledb/DbApi/Readme.md

 operation.
 Some of these functions are create/add, update, findAll, list\<collection\>, findOne, and delete.
 Some controllers will have collection specific functions such as register, authenticate, schedule and webSchedule.

+For more detailed information on specific controllers/collections, see the markdown files in the collections folder.
+There is one for each controller: user.md, meeting.md, team.md, and venu.md.

 Miscellaneous Files and Folders